WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## write

 OK to use in developer documentation and for a technical audience.
-Avoid using in user documentation; instead use *copy*.
+Avoid using in user documentation and for a general audience; instead use *copy*.

 ### WWW